icemac/icemac.recurrence/README.rst

-This package provides helper functions to compute recurrences of events.
+This package provides helper functions to compute recurrences of events in a environment using the Zope Component Architecture (ZCA).

-Copyright (c) 2013-2015 Michael Howitz
+Copyright (c) 2013-2016 Michael Howitz

 All Rights Reserved.